Mudit1404/Mudit14/T20 Totalitarian Mastering Score Predictions (Project)/4. Project Development Phase/T20_Score_Predictor/README.md

 - ```Model Evaluation:``` Assess the performance of the XGBoost model by employing metrics such as mean absolute error, mean squared error, and R-squared.
 These metrics provide insights into the accuracy and predictive capability of the model.

 - ```Prediction:``` Apply the trained and optimized XGBoost model to make predictions for the total runs scored by a team in a T20 cricket match, utilizing the relevant features identified during the model training process.

-- ```Deployment:``` Implement the deployment of the XGBoost model as a web application on Streamlit Cloud.